bwsw/cloud-plugin-vm-logs/README.md

   }
 }

-# GRANT SELECT on cloud.vm_instance TO logstash@'localhost' IDENTIFIED BY 'ciwupocOolv9';
+# GRANT SELECT on cloud.vm_instance TO logstash@'localhost' IDENTIFIED BY 'xxxxxxxxxx';

 filter {
   jdbc_streaming {